hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/businessnetworkdefinition.md

 ---

-Business Network Definitions are a key concept of the Fabric Composer programming model.
+Business Network Definitions are a key concept of the {{site.data.conrefs.composer_full}} programming model.
 They are represented by the `BusinessNetworkDefinition` class, defined in the `composer-common` module and exported by both `composer-admin` and `composer-client`.

 Business Network Definitions are composed of: